 ‘Big Daddy’ was then suspended and stripped for a failed test of his own.
 The WBA attempted to switch back to Chagaev.

 Deciding to retire rather than fight Oquendo again, Shannon Briggs (📸 Ralph Notaro) was then drafted as the replacement for the ‘White Tyson.’

 Amazingly, Briggs, too, failed a test.
 But as Oquendo waited for news, Charr and Alexander Ustinov successfully lobbied for their fight for the long-standing vacant strap.

 This was again on the agreement that Oquendo would get the winner.
 Charr won and had arranged to trade blows with Oquendo for last September.
 This happened before he was flagged.

 The whole situation has been frustrating for Oquendo as well.
 ‘The Big O’ was 41 at the time of the Chagaev fight.
 Through injuries and not wanting to take the risk of losing his shot, Oquendo is now approaching 46 years old.

 A win (and if recognized as a world title triumph), Oquendo has the chance to become the oldest world heavyweight champion of all time as a victory would see off George Foreman’s 1990’s record by one month.

 Intent on disappointing Oquendo after his long wait, Charr admitted he’s unsure what kind of opponent to expect after so long.

-“I said it before and I will say it again, Fres is a very strong opponent.
+“I said it before, and I will repeat it, Fres is a very strong opponent.
 He has always been underrated throughout his career.